 Everything was as it should be until someone came bursting through the doors behind me.
 Instantly, everything and everyone froze.
 Even the wedding song had abruptly stopped with a scratch just as it was reaching its climax.
 Prince’s glowing face immediately darkened into a look of dread and fear as his eyes grew wide, tore away from mine and moved past me to the dark figure standing behind me.
 A loud gasp came from the throat of the best man, Johnny, as he turned a disbelieving look in Prince’s direction; his bottom lip quivering.

-“Oh, God!” someone screamed from the crown and suddenly, chaos erupted throughout the church.
-Everyone swarmed towards the exit doors, unsure of the terror to follow but certain that they weren’t staying behind to find out.
+“Oh, God!” someone screamed from the crown, and suddenly, chaos erupted throughout the church.
+Everyone swarmed toward the exit doors, unsure of the terror to follow but certain that they weren’t staying behind to find out.
 Guests were bouncing off of one another, trying to elbow their way through to freedom.
 Babies could be heard squealing in the background as they were being torn from their mothers’ arms in the midst of the mayhem.
 Young children were being trampled under the combination of high heels and penny loafers.
-In the center of all the running, tripping, falling, jumping, flailing of arms, tossing of clutches, scratching of pews across the floor, tumbling and crashing of flower vases, the epicenter of all the screams and shrieks stood Constance.
+In the center of all the running, tripping, falling, jumping, flailing of arms, tossing of clutch purses, scratching of pew legs across the floor, tumbling and crashing of flower vases, the epicenter of all the screams and shrieks stood Constance.
 Her obscure eyes pierced into my soul and it was as if she were pointing the knife right at my heart.
-It was reminiscent of the cheesy dramatics of a C rated action film except there were no cameras rolling and no director to scream “CUT!” so that my stunt woman could take my place.
+It was reminiscent of the cheesy dramatics of a C rated action film, except there were no cameras rolling and no director to scream “CUT!” so that my stunt double could take my place.
 Oh, how I wished it were that way.

 Prince wrapped me in his arms and spoke up to the menacing woman in black.
 “Constance, have you lost your–”